Posha-14/SafeTunnel-VPN/README.md

 - A **JSON** page that shows the raw JSON output from a custom Bash script

 The project originally started with OpenVPN using the `angristan/openvpn-install` script.
-Due to configuration difficulty and time constraints, it was migrated to WireGuard, which is simpler and lighter.
+Due to configuration difficulty, it was migrated to WireGuard, which is simpler and lighter.
 The documentation in `docs/` explains this setup.

 ## Server Stack